cynwong/MBC/README.md

 Description
 -------
-This repository contains all projects created for Bootcamp's homework.
-This repository contains a web page with its own styles and resources.
-This webpage is created to act as a home page to all homework submission projects.
+This project is for the homework repositiory's home page.
+This page contains links to all projects created for Bootcamp's homework.
+This site is the working progress.
+This site will be continuingly upgraded along with my evolution.
+Fun starts here. :)

 Instruction
 ----